Rising Demand For Efficient Data Management Drives Growth In Enterprise Search Solutions

-(MENAFN- GlobeNewsWire - Nasdaq) Dublin, Oct.
-05, 2023 (GLOBE NEWSWIRE) -- The "Enterprise Search Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2023-2028" report has been added to ResearchAndMarkets's offering.
+"Enterprise Search Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2023-2028" report has been added to

 The global enterprise search market witnessed a significant surge, with its size reaching US$ 5.0 Billion in 2022.
 Looking ahead, leading market research firm anticipates robust growth, projecting the market to attain US$ 9.6 Billion by 2028, exhibiting an impressive Compound Annual Growth Rate (CAGR) of 10.7% during the forecast period from 2023 to 2028.